- Search The Registry

 - About Us

 - My Account

 From St. Paul, Minnesota, her mother was Justine Claire O'Connor part of the Foot lineage, her father was (Joseph) Paul O'Connor who was born in Dingle peninsula Ireland.
 Both of her parents were early settlers in Red Wing, Minnesota.
-After high school, she received her B.A. in Anthropology, University of Minnesota with 2 years graduate study, University of Indiana.
+After high school, she received her B.A. in Anthropology, the University of Minnesota with 2 years of graduate study at, University of Indiana.

-After her release, she left Mississippi determined to continue the movement by working with poor families and teens in inner city Minneapolis and St. Pau, Minnesota.
-After marriage and emigrating to Saskatchewan, she also worked with street kids, teen prostitutes and battered women.
-She earned her M.A. in Anthropology at University of Minnesota, Indiana University and University of Manitoba.
-I earned a master’s degree in education from the University of Regina with special interest in Educational Psychology and Adult Education.
-When O’Connor returned to Minnesota (after 25 + years) she worked to help teens get the pregnancy and STD protection, helped others provide legal services for low income families and individuals and as part of a community development/organizing nonprofit worked to engage and mobilize residents to ensure a healthy and safe community.
-She was part of founding a community based alternative school called Freedom House School in northeast Minneapolis the first in Minnesota.
+After her release, she left Mississippi determined to continue the movement by working with poor families and teens in inner-city Minneapolis and St. Pau, Minnesota.
+After marriage and emigrating to Saskatchewan, she also worked with street kids, teen prostitutes, and battered women.
+She earned her M.A. in Anthropology at the University of Minnesota, Indiana University, and the University of Manitoba.
+I earned a master’s degree in education from the University of Regina with a special interest in Educational Psychology and Adult Education.
+When O’Connor returned to Minnesota (after 25 + years) she worked to help teens get the pregnancy and STD protection, helped others provide legal services for low-income families and individuals and as part of a community development/organizing nonprofit worked to engage and mobilize residents to ensure a healthy and safe community.
+She was part of founding a community-based alternative school called Freedom House School in northeast Minneapolis the first in Minnesota.